 One accommodation provider with years of expertise at hosting pets is the Staypineapple hotel chain.
-“We like to say we're not just dog friendly – we’re dog-obsessed,” says Michelle Barnet, CEO and Founder of the chain of seven US-based hotels.
+“We like to say we're not just dog friendly - we’re dog-obsessed,” declares Michelle Barnet, CEO and Founder of the chain of ten US-based hotels.
 The company’s origins can be traced back to her own travels when she consistently experienced exacerbated looks at hotel check-in desks whenever she showed up with her two Siberian Huskies.
 “Animals are the glue that brings humanity together,” she says with conviction.
 “They are family and should be welcomed on a vacation.”Many partners are pet-friendly - but some go deep and make it a unique value proposition.

 One thing that sets Staypineapple apart from hotels is its pet fee policy.
-“Our guests are always looking for a reasonable pet fee and the value they can get with that pet fee,” explains Barnet.
-One way they try to make that value apparent is by charging a single pet fee – even for guests who bring two pets.
-For partners, it’s important to be transparent about these details to avoid unmet expectations at check-in.
+“Our guests are always looking for a reasonable pet fee, and the value they can get with that pet fee,” explains Barnet.
+One way they try to make that value apparent is by charging a single pet fee - even for guests who bring two pets.
+For partners, it’s important to be transparent about these details to avoid dashed expectations at check-in.
 If you charge a separate fee for each additional pet, make sure you include that detail in your fine print.

 What do pet owners want?